skyfielders/python-skyfield/skyfield/documentation/api.rst

 The `Time` class is Skyfield's way of representing either a single time, or a whole array of times.
-Each object has four floating point attributes that present the time in several basic time scales.
+The same time can be represented in several different time scales.

 ========= ==================================================
 ``t.tai`` International Atomic Time (TAI) as a Julian date.